consensusnetworks/casimir/services/keys/README.md

 ### Package

-Use the package in your Node.js or browser project.
+Use the package in your Node.js project.

 ```ts
 import { Validator } from '@casimir/types'